wheelybird/luminary/README.md

 ## Features

-- **Setup Wizard**: Automatically creates the necessary LDAP structure and initial admin user
+- **Setup wizard**: Automatically creates the necessary LDAP structure and initial admin user
-- **User Management**: Create, edit, and delete user accounts with ease
+- **User management**: Create, edit, and delete user accounts with ease
-- **Group Management**: Organise users into groups with flexible membership controls
+- **Group management**: Organise users into groups with flexible membership controls
-- **Self-Service Password Change**: Users can securely update their own passwords
+- **Self-service password change**: Users can securely update their own passwords
-- **Multi-Factor Authentication**: Self-service TOTP enrolment with QR code generation
+- **Multi-factor authentication**: Self-service TOTP enrolment with QR code generation
-- **Email Notifications**: Optional email delivery for new account credentials
+- **Email notifications**: Optional email delivery for new account credentials
-- **Password Tools**: Secure password generator and strength indicator
+- **Password tools**: Secure password generator and strength indicator
-- **Account Requests**: Allow users to request accounts via a web form
+- **Account requests**: Allow users to request accounts via a web form
 - **Customisable**: Brand the interface with your organisation's logo and styling

-## Quick Start
+## Quick start

 This example shows how to run Luminary for testing, using osixia/openldap: